 I think most watch lovers like me will go to YouTube apart from Google and Instagram to scour the videos for some interesting and fine reviews of wrist watches.
 Here’s my top personal favorite list that I subscribe to.
+Let me know what’s yours in the comments below.

 Ariel Adams who started aBlogToRead now known as ABlogToWatch is widely regarded as the number 1 watch blog.
 He also does video reviews and most of it tend to trend toward more luxury wrist watches but you still do see occasional mid-tier affordable watch reviews.